Vertigo, Dizziness and Balance

 postural hypotension (blood pressure drop when moving from lying/sitting to standing)

-An under diagnosed type of dizziness is one which is arrises from the neck, namely cervicogenic dizziness.
-Physiotherapy management of these cases involves a thorough assessment of the neck and posture and specific hands on treatment and exercise prescription.
+Cervicogenic dizziness is an under diagnosed type of dizziness, arising from a problem in the neck.
+Physiotherapy management in these cases involves a thorough assessment of the cervical spine, specific hands on treatment and exercise prescription.

 Motion sensitivity is another condition which can be managed within the clinic.
 Motion sensitivity is common and is usually not the result of a serious pathology.
 In most cases simple exercises and/or education about management is beneficial.